IFiTechnology/Kingdom_animalia_classification/README.md

 # Kingdom_animalia_classification

+## A project written to aid an institution classify Animals in their respective families.

+This project is designed to classify animals into their respective families and it is acheived by applying all the four pillars of OOP (Object Oriented Programming).

 since animal can br classified based on the four conditions given which are:
 1. With back bone
 2. With out back bone